Why is oral hygiene so important?

 There are so many products on the market that it can become confusing, and choosing between all the products can be difficult.
 Here are some suggestions for choosing dental care products that will work for most patients.

 Automatic and “high-tech” electronic toothbrushes are safe and effective for the majority of the patients.
 Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
 You need to brush and floss in conjunction with the irrigator.
 We see excellent results with electric toothbrushes: Sonicare is the primary brand recommended.
 Some toothbrushes have a rubber tip on the handle.
 This is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
-If these are used improperly you could injure the gums, so discuss proper use with Dr. Merrick.
+If these are used improperly you could injure the gums, so discuss proper use with Dr. Hopkins or Dr. Vasa.